 I don’t know if I should do this.

-The heart of the matter is that I asked myself the above title question because I spent four years writing and rewriting a novel, and pieces of its story are so close to me—so personal—that I’m terrified to share them with the world; I’m terrified to share them with you.
-I’m afraid you’ll think I’m the main character, or you’ll think his actions are mine, or you’ll dislike me after reading certain passages.
-And if you do see me in these pages, then I’m frightened that you’ll think I’m the same person I was when I started writing the book’s first words four years ago, at age 27, in the throes of my solipsistic, spiraling, late twenties.
+The heart of the matter is that I asked myself the above question (Are you sure you want to do this?) because I spent most of my twenties writing and rewriting a novel, As a Decade Fades, and pieces of its story are so close to me—so personal—that I’m terrified to share them with the world; I’m terrified to share them with you.
+I’m afraid you’ll think I’m the main character, or you’ll think his actions are mine.
+And if you do see me in these pages, I’m frightened you’ll think I’m the same person I was when I started writing the book’s first words more than a decade ago in the throes of my solipsistic, spiraling twenties.

-But instead of try to persuade you to purchase this book, I’m tempted to convince you not to.
+So instead of trying to persuade you to purchase this book, I’m tempted to convince you not to.
 I’m tempted to dissuade you from reading even a single chapter.
-Not because I’m unhappy with the final product—hell, I’ve never been happier with anything I’ve ever written—but because I’m afraid this book crosses a certain line, and keeps going, and your subconscious might drag your perception of me over that line as each scene advances.
+Not because I’m unhappy with the final product, but because I’m afraid this book crosses a certain line, and keeps going, and your subconscious might drag your perception of me over that line as each scene advances.

 Are you sure you want to do this?
 I had to ask myself this question again today, because, truth be told, publishing this book might be a bad decision.
 It might be a mistake for me to put this much of myself—all my emotions—out in the open, naked and exposed, objects at which the public can point and sneer.
 Vladimir Nabokov said that a writer writes a novel to “get rid of that part of himself.”
-Throughout the last four years, that is what I’ve attempted: to rid myself of my old self—my former self, the parts of me that are no longer parts of Me.
+In writing this book, that is what I attempted: to rid myself of my old self—my former self, the parts of me that are no longer parts of Me.